ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 # Development tools

-In this you will learn about developer tools that will help you develop and debug editor plugins and features.
+In this guide you will learn about developer tools that will help you develop and debug editor plugins and features.

 ## CKEditor 5 inspector

 The official [editor instance inspector](https://github.com/ckeditor/ckeditor5-inspector) provides rich debugging tools for editor internals like {@link framework/guides/architecture/editing-engine#model model}, {@link framework/guides/architecture/editing-engine#view view}, and  {@link framework/guides/architecture/core-editor-architecture#commands commands}.

-It allows observing changes to the data structures and the selection live in editor instances which is particularly helpful when developing new editor features or getting to understand the existing ones.
+It allows observing changes to the data structures and the selection live in the editor which is particularly helpful when developing new editor features or getting to understand the existing ones.

 {@img assets/img/framework-development-tools-inspector.jpg Screenshot of a CKEditor 5 inspector attached to an editor instance.}